SalOne22/rimage/README.md

 ## Installation

+Dependencies:
+On x86_64 macos requires libjxl installed.

 You can download latest release from the [releases](https://github.com/SalOne22/rimage/releases) tab.

+> Note: On x86_64-pc-windows-msvc build jxl feature disabled, because of libjxl inability for build on msvc target.

 Alternatively you can build rimage from source if you have `rust`, `cargo`, `nasm` and `cmake` installed: